 There are a number of free email marketing programs out there.
 Many have modern-looking templates and easy to use click and drag content creators.
 However, just because it’s easy to start an email marketing campaign, doesn’t mean you should jump straight in and send off a message about whatever’s on your mind.

 Instead, sending successful eDMs is done in the same way as the rest of your digital marketing – with a detailed plan which integrates into your business’ branding and identity and funnels into your overall future and marketing goals.
-This is where it can be beneficial to work with a digital marketing agency who can incorporate your email marketing into your existing messages and help you make a plan and a schedule.
+This is where it can be beneficial to work with a digital marketing agency that can incorporate your email marketing into your existing messages and help you make a plan and a schedule.
 Sending random eDMs is not the answer.
 Instead, you’ll need to develop a regular schedule, the frequency of which will depend on your database.

 When you’ve done some testing